Ultrahigh-dimensional Robust and Efficient Sparse Regression using Non-Concave Penalized Density Power Divergence: Numerical Illustrations

 \subsection{Results}

 Tables \ref{table:outtable_p500e1y}, \ref{table:outtable_p500e1x} and \ref{table:outtable_p500e1} summarize the simulation results for $p = 500$.
-In all but one (setting A of Table~\ref{table:outtable_p500e1y}) of the scenarios, our method has the best performance across all metrics, followed by LDPD-Lasso and RLARS: which select slightly larger models but have worse prediction performance than our method.
-This is expected, since both these methods are based on $\ell_1$-penalization, which in known to produce biased estimates.
+In all but one (setting A, Y-outliers) of the scenarios, our method has the best performance across all metrics, followed by LDPD-Lasso and RLARS: which select slightly larger models but have worse prediction performance than our method.
+This is expected, since both these methods are based on $\ell_1$-penalization, which is known to produce biased estimates.
 Among different DPD-ncv estimates, lower values of $\alpha>0$ (within 0.6) produce the best estimates.

 Among other methods, the non-robust methods perform badly as expected.
-Surprisingly, in spite of being outlier-robust methods, DPD-Lasso and LAD-Lasso do not perform well in our specific outlier settings.
+Surprisingly, in spite of being outlier-robust methods, LAD-Lasso does not perform well in our specific outlier settings.
+DPD-Lasso and LDPD-Lasso perform quite well in our outlier settings.
+However they tend to be less sparse, in the sense that they are likely to have higher TN and model size even but comparable MSEE and RMSPE than DPD-ncv.
+This is more severe for DPD-Lasso.
+They also do not improve upon the RLARS initializations.
 Our method is the only one that consistently improves upon the starting values given by RLARS among the three DPD-based methods.
-When no outliers are present in the data (Table~\ref{table:outtable_p500e1}), our outputs are same as all values of $\alpha$.
+When no outliers are present in the data, our outputs are same for all values of $\alpha$ considered.

+Comparing across different outlier settings, Y-outliers have a more severe negative effect on performances for all methods except DPD-Lasso and LDPD-Lasso, while for these two the trends are reversed.
+The severity of this increases as $p$ goes higher (comparing with tables B.1-B.6 in supplementary material).
+Comparing the large signal (Setting A) and small signal (Setting B) settings, the performance decrease of DPD-ncv is minimal compared to the competing methods.